woctezuma/download-steam-banners/README.md

 It is possible to highlight games with *unique* store banners, by applying a threshold to similarity values output by the algorithm.
 This is done in [`find_unique_games.py`](find_unique_games.py):
 -   cosine similarity is used to compare features,
--   a game is *unique* if the similarity score between a query game and its most similar game (other than itself) is lower than or equal to an arbitrary threshold of 1%.
+-   a game is *unique* if the similarity score between a query game and its most similar game (other than itself) is lower than or equal to an arbitrary threshold.

 Results are shown [here](https://github.com/woctezuma/download-steam-banners/wiki/Unique_Games).